nrkroeker/lisp-basics/README.md

 ## Decisions
 - Run file with `clisp decisions.lisp`
 - Pass any age as input
-- Returns whether that age is above or below 21
+- Will output whether that age is above or below 21

 ## Loops
 - Run file with `clisp loops.lisp`
 - Pass a number as input (lower is better to not run the program forever)
-- Returns the numbers from 0 to the inputted number
+- Will output numbers from 0 to the inputted number

 ## Functions

 ## Arrays
+- Run file with `clisp arrays.lisp`
+- Input 10 integers, pressing enter after each one
+- Will output the array you entered

 ## Lists